BradleyCulley/bradleyculley.github.io/_posts/broken-a-mind-on-fire-with-the-truth2.md

 </p>

 <p>
-"A Princeton professor of the latter topic once stated that by the time he was in his thirties, Johnny had greater expertise in Byzantine history than he did (Blair, 1957).
+"A Princeton professor of [Byzantine History] once stated that by the time he was in his thirties, Johnny had greater expertise in Byzantine history than he did (Blair, 1957).
 </p>

+"You know, Herb, Johnny can do calculations in his head ten times as fast as I can.
+And I can do them ten times as fast as you can, so you can see how impressive Johnny is"
+-Enrico Fermi (Nobel Prize in Physics, 1938)¹⁷

+"One had the impression of a perfect instrument whose gears were machined to mesh accurately to a thousandth of an inch."
+-Eugene Wigner (Nobel Prize in Physics, 1963)¹⁷

+"There was a seminar for advanced students in Zürich that I was teaching and von Neumann was in the class.
+I came to a certain theorem, and I said it is not proved and it may be difficult. von Neumann didn’t say anything but after five minutes he raised his hand.
+When I called on him he went to the blackboard and proceeded to write down the proof.
+After that I was afraid of von Neumann"
+-George Pólya¹⁷

 <p>
 He accomplished an almost unbelievable amount in his life.
 Seminal scientific discoveries across multiple disciplines as well as deeply influential work in geopolitics and with the military.
 A rare combination indeed.
-Typically two different kinds of minds for such very different roles.
+Typically two different types of minds for two different roles.
 </p>

 <p>
-von Neumann can't easily be characterized monofactorially, yet this description from a review of _Selected Letters_ is apt:
+von Neumann can't be characterized monofactorially, yet this description from a review of _Selected Letters_ is apt:
 </p>

 <p>